thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerAccountApproveDenyOracle.sol/contract.HandlerAccountApproveDenyOracle.md

 that setting a rule will automatically activate it.

-*Set the accountApproveDenyOracleId.
+*Set the AccountApproveDenyOracle.
 Restricted to rule administrators only.*

 ```solidity